AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-web-channel.md

 Learn how to implement the Adobe Journey Optimizer [web channel](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/web/get-started-web) using Adobe Experience Platform Web SDK.
 This lesson covers the foundational web channel prerequisites, detailed steps for configuration, and a deep dive into a use case centered on loyalty status.

-By following this lesson, Journey Optimizer users are equipped to effectively apply the web channel for advanced online personalization using the Journey Optimizer web designer.
+By following this lesson, Journey Optimizer users are equipped to use the web channel for advanced online personalization using the Journey Optimizer web designer.

 ![Web SDK and Adobe Analytics diagram](assets/dc-websdk-ajo.png)